 why aren't fashion journalists doing more to address the industry's role in climate change?

-The fashion industry must rethink its business models to ensure humans survive.
+The fashion industry must rethink its business models to ensure humans and the planet survive.

 We've entered the age of bottom-lines; and the bottom line for corporate fashion brands is that their business model is now incompatible with our survival on planet earth.

 The last walking expeditions to the North Pole are being made as the ice has become too thin to traverse, and our energy consumption has led to new, extreme forms of fossil fuel extraction in the Canadian tar sands and Arctic.
 The fashion industry has had 20 years to self-regulate but now, the door to keeping the planet within the +2 degree temperature rise, a figure universally accepted to be safe for human life, begins closing in 2017 and the textile and garments industry is responsible for at least 10% of those carbon emissions.

 So, what's happening?
 In 2015, instead of using the Rana Plaza tragedy in Bangladesh as a wake-up call, brands are moving factories to Ethiopia where there are no laws on minimum wage and few on emissions.
 From here on in the fashion industry can no longer claim innocence and these migrating factories show we've become governed by rabid profit systems that are dangerously out of control.
 Fashion has been occupied.

 "If scientists are even half right," said Alan Rusbridger, editor-in-chief of The Guardian newspaper, about the climate recently, "this is the biggest story of our lifetime."
 Yet the fashion media rarely addresses this, actually for very human reasons.
 We're fashion journalists not economists, so few have been able to recognise the changes happening across the industry over the past ten years.